-The headteacher will consider whether it is appropriate for pupils who use British Sign Language, or another sign-supported communication to spell out individual letters but are not using phonics in the sense of linking letters and sounds, to take the check.

-The school will submit data for all pupils including those who do not take the check.
-Only those pupils who do not take the check will be marked as 'D'.
+The headteacher will consider whether it is possible to support pupils who are using British Sign Language (BSL) or other sign-supported communication to complete the check.
+Pupils using BSL or other sign-supported communication to spell out individual letters will not take the check, do not take the check will be marked as 'D'.